PORCELAIN THREE TIER CAKESTAND. MEISSEN, GERMANY, POSSIBLY SECOND HALF 19TH CENTURY.

 Reference: ZF1465

 Centerpiece.
 Glazed porcelain.
 Meissen, Germany, possibly second half of the 19th century.
-With marks and numbers on bases.
-Enameled porcelain centerpiece topped with a male figure dressed in 18th-century European fashion.
-It features three saucers with openwork edges (the smaller one at the top) arranged on a centerpiece decorated with simple geometric elements and spiraling plant motifs.
-Incised marks and numbers can be seen on the bases of the saucers and the centerpiece.
-The blue and white decoration with these particular plant elements is a type known as "blue onion," very characteristic of Meissen porcelain, and inspired by works from China that also frequently used these colors as early as the 17th century.
-Although onions were not depicted, the stylized elements (peaches, melons, bamboo, etc.) reminded Europeans of this vegetable, hence the name.
-At the base of the centerpiece, you can see the Meissen mark used between 1815 and 1924.
-The base of the "larger plate" features engraved numbers and another in blue ink; the next plate shows the mark of the two crossed swords and more engraved numbers; at the base of the smaller plate, the number 17 can be seen in blue ink.
+With markings and numbers on bases.
+A glazed porcelain centerpiece topped with a male figure dressed in 18th-century European style, featuring three openwork plates (the smallest at the top) arranged on a central axis decorated with simple geometric and spiraling vegetal motifs.
+Incised marks and numbers can be seen on the bases of the plates and the centerpiece.
+The blue and white decoration with those particular plant elements is a style known as "blue onion," very characteristic of Meissen porcelain, and inspired by works from China that also used these colors as early as the 17th century.
+Although onions were not depicted, the stylized elements present (peaches, melons, bamboo, etc.) reminded Europeans of this vegetable, hence the name.
+At the base of the centerpiece, the Meissen mark used between 1815 and 1924 can be seen.
+The base of the "largest plate" has some numbers engraved and another in blue ink; the next one shows the mark of the two crossed swords and more engraved numbers; at the base of the smallest one, the number 17 can be seen in blue ink.

 · Size: 28x28x57 cms